Common Causes of Equine Lameness | Treatments and Prevention

 How To Treat Equine Lameness?

-The ultimate objective when treating lameness in horses is to minimise the pain and inflammation associated with injury, promote any damaged tissue and repair the normal structure and/or function until your horse becomes sound.
+The ultimate objective is to minimize the pain and inflammation associated with the injury whilst helping the damaged tissue to repair with normal structure and function.

-Then, after recovery, restore your horse to the best level of performance possible.
+Then, after recovery, it is important to restore your horse to the best level of performance possible.

-Manipulative therapies which include Chiropractic, Osteopathy and Physiotherapy are treatments which many horse owners now use regularly for many types of lameness.
-Understanding the difference in these therapies can also be useful.
+- Manipulative therapies which include Chiropractic, Osteopathy and Physiotherapy are treatments which many horse owners now resort too for many types of lameness.
+Learn more on the differences between physiotherapy versus chiropractic work.

-Surgery is sometimes the best treatment for several types of severe lameness, including abnormalities, bone fragments, and even cancerous growths.
+- Surgery is sometimes the best treatment for several types of lameness, including abnormalities, bone fragments, and even cancers.

-Physical Therapy includes cardio exercise on high-speed treadmills, passive flexion, and swimming, etc.
+- Physical Therapy includes cardio exercise on high-speed treadmills, passive flexion, and swimming and is actually a form of manipulative therapy.

 Prevention of Equine Lameness In Horses